RichardDooling/Entertainment_Law/First_Amendment-Intro/First_Amendment-Intro.md

 > the equal protection of the laws.

 Read together,
-the First and Fourteenth Amendments prohibit *GOVERNMENTS* from making laws abridging the freedom of speech.
+the First and Fourteenth Amendments prohibit *governments* from making laws abridging the freedom of speech.
 Private parties using private, lawful means may "abridge" the speech of others without causing First Amendment problems